Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 ## 3. Remote Support
 Call Thundergrid to assist with troubleshooting on `0800 387 877`.

-# Check Load Guard Status
+# Check Load Guard Status Locally
 > [!NOTE]
 > The charger has to be on FW `5.1` or higher
 1. Open the service menu